ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/tmgmt_poetry/README.md

  - DGT Connector plugin settings:
    - You should see 'Main "poetry_service" variable is properly set.' if you have correctly followed the steps above.
-Otherwise, get back and check what you forgot!
+Otherwise, please read the "Error debugging section".
    - Counter: The counter always is *NEXT_EUROPA_COUNTER* [See DGT reference explanation]
    - Requester code: always is *WEB* [See DGT reference explanation]